 - Body stiffness

-You should call your paediatrician immediately if your child shows any of these Symptoms.
+You should call your pediatrician immediately if your child shows any of these symptoms.

 Who is at Risk?